A new foundation of quantum decision theory: A new foundation of quantum decision theory

 The simple model above does not cover all situations.
 Sometimes we have a choice between an infinite number of possibilities, and sometimes the outer context changes during the decision process.
 Nevertheless, the simple model is a good starting point.

-Another simple model is the following: Let $\eta$ be a maximal accessible of some kind, describing the relevant state of the observer $C$, and let $\theta$ be a maximal accessible decision variable.
+Another simple model is the following: Let $\eta$ be a maximal accessible variable of some kind, describing the relevant state of the observer $C$.
+For simplicity, assume that $\eta$ takes a finite number $s$ of values.
+Let $\theta$ be a maximal accessible decision variable taking $r$ values, which can be extended to $s$ by adding some impossible actions.
 Theorem 1 is equally valid in this situation.

 In this article, I will mainly focus on maximal decision problems.
 A thorough discussion including decisions that are not maximal, is given in Mogiliansky et al. (2009).
+By Lemma 1, each decision variable may be seen as a function of a maximal accessible decision variable.